-We are committed to complying with all applicable privacy laws which govern how Bright collects, uses, discloses and stores your personal information.
+We are committed to complying with all applicable privacy laws which govern how Kinatico collects, uses, discloses and stores your personal information.

 2. Helpful Definitions (These are relevant to National Police Checks)

 Australian Criminal Intelligence Commission (ACIC) (Contact details available here ACIC Website or call 02 62687000)

 Australian Government agency responsible for facilitating access to nationally coordinated criminal history checks which was brought into existence through Australian Crime Commission Act 2002 (Cwlth) (ACC Act)